-The Status screen shows more specific information on the performance of the system such as current and voltage waveforms, Power Factor and information specific to the Line/Load screen and Converter screen.
+The Status screen shows more specific information on the performance of the system, such as current and Voltage waveforms, Power Factor and information specific to the Line/Load screen and Converter screen.

-NOTE: The Status Screen will indicate if unit is Line Side/Load Side.
+Note: The Status Screen will indicate if unit is Line Side/Load Side.
 The "Line/Load" button and the "Line/Load Current Plot" text changes to show Line or Load status.

-Figure 7.3 explains the main "Status" Screen.
+The figure below explains the main "Status" screen.